matterwin/DSA-Visual/README.md

 Tips for optimizing the algorithm in specific situations, if applicable.

 Any additional insights, tips, or considerations that could be useful for someone trying to understand or implement Merge Sort.

+#To do:
+frontend user likes and posts list do sort by feature for chat